 This is not a classic bread, but rolled dough sliced into circles.
 It has bread-like consistency, though.
 That’s why we can count it in this list.
 It is the messenger of autumn, served with hot tea and cooked wine, especially popular in Scandinavia and North America.

 The dough is the simplest ever: flour, yeast, eggs, and warm milk kneaded till smooth and fluffy.
 You can only fill it with cinnamon, brown sugar, and butter.
 It will be squishy with a crispy golden crust.
-Make an icing, confection sugar-based, cream cheesed, or vanilla for the best taste.
+Make a confection sugar-based icing, and add some cream cheese or vanilla for the best taste.

 Kulich is Russian Easter bred, very tall, iced, and sprinkled on the top.
 Tradition orders to put it in a brushwood basket and decorate it with colorful spring flowers and dyed eggs.
 Russians bake it in tin-like pans, so they resemble Italian panettone.